Author Archives: Jack Rawlins

 (A Best of the Best ride)

 This is a flat, easy recreational ride with lots of company through many of the Bay tourist’s favorite haunts: the San Francisco waterfront, Pier 39, Fisherman’s Wharf, the SF Marina, Crissy Field, the Bridge, Sausalito, the Mill Valley-Sausalito Mike Path, Tiburon, and the Bay ferries.
 Each of these is a treasure worth hanging out in and exploring.
 The centerpiece is the Golden Gate Bridge: the most photographed man-made object on Earth.
 So this ride isn’t really about “cycling,” which is why you’ll be sharing the route with a few hundred wobbly tourists on rental townies.
 If you want to expand the loop to include more work, there are five excellent ways to do that, detailed in the Adding Miles section.
+By the way, this may be the most scenic ride in Bestrides, but I’ve skipped posting photos of the Bridge, Alcatraz, etc.—you know what they look like.

 Navigating this route is pretty tricky throughout, so take along some mapping capability.
 For the City portion of the loop, the SF Bicycle Coalition has made a great bicycle map of San Francisco, and it will guide you.
 For the Marin leg, there’s the Marin Bicycle Map.
 Remember, electronic maps often won’t show you bike paths, which is half the ride.